Lord Leycester Hospital: Early modern period

-17th Century

-In 1617 the Great Hall was used to entertain King James I on his visit to Warwick.
-The town was in debt for ten years as a result!
-Behind the back wall of the Great Hall is a plaque commemorating the occasion of the visit of the King but for an unknown reason it was covered over in Victorian times.

 In 1694, the Great Fire of Warwick started at the Friends Meeting House in Warwick, across the High Street from the Lord Leycester Hospital.
-The fire was driven up the High Street by a strong South-Westerly wind and consumed virtually all buildings in its path.
-Thus, the original medieval timber-framed houses were destroyed and, in due course, replaced by the handsome stone and brick built buildings that you see today.
+The fire was driven up the High Street by a strong south-westerly wind and consumed virtually all the buildings in its path.
+The original medieval timber-framed houses were destroyed and later replaced by stone and brick built buildings.
 Of the ancient buildings, only the Lord Leycester Hospital and its near neighbours survive.

-19th Century
+Modern period

 The chapel was extensively restored by Sir Gilbert Scott in 1860.
 The story goes that a representative of his was called from dinner by worried townspeople who thought the chapel may fall down into the High Street.
 This included the addition of the flying buttresses which today skirt the chapel.

-20th Century

 In 1956 the Corporation of the Master and Brethren of the Hospital was abolished by Act of Parliament and replaced with a board of Governors.
 On 3 November 1966 a restored Hospital with modernised quarters was opened by Queen Elizabeth the Queen Mother.

-21st Century

-Today the Hospital is run by the Master, a retired officer of the Armed Forces.
+Today the hospital is run by a master, a retired officer of the Armed Forces.
 Eight ex-servicemen and their wives are provided with flats in return for their past services: they act as guides for visitors.
-The Hospital is funded by visitor income, the original estates having been sold over the years.
+The hospital is funded by visitor income, the original estates having been sold over the years.
 Heidi Meyer, the first woman to hold the office, was installed as Master in November 2017.

-Other historical notes of interest include the fact that the Grade I listed stone urn in the Master's Garden is 2,000 years old and was originally part of an Egyptian nilometer.
-The Museum of the Queen's Own Hussars formed part of the collections of the hospital until it closed in 2016.
+The Museum of the Queen's Own Hussars based at the hospital closed in 2016.

 Key features

 The Chapel of St. James the Great

 The carvings, notably the famous Warwick icon of the bear and ragged staff (or "baculus") and the two-tailed lion from the Dudley family coat of arms, illustrate the renowned craftsmanship in wood of Warwick men.
 The fine stained glass in the eastern window is the work of the Birmingham firm of Clayton & Bell.
-Above the south door is a gem of a window by William Morris who also designed the hangings around the altar.
-Every weekday morning (except Mondays) the Master and Brethren gather for prayers in exactly the same wording directed by Robert Dudley almost 450 years before.
+Above the south door is a window by William Morris who also designed the hangings around the altar.
+Every weekday morning (except Mondays) the master and brethren gather for prayers in exactly the same wording directed by Robert Dudley almost 450 years before.